 - Negative impacts on the quality of their relationships with family, peers, and authority figures.

-The covert nature of cyber bullying can make it difficult for parents to detect when it is occurring.
-Like other types of bullying, some children also feel shame associated with the bullying and/or may feel afraid to tell others because they believe the situation will get worse or they will get in trouble or punished.
+Because cyberbullying is covert it can be difficult for parents to detect.
+Like other types of bullying, some children also feel shame associated with the bullying and may feel afraid to tell others because they believe the situation will get worse or they will be punished.
 For this reason, parents need to look out for any overt changes in a child's behaviour which may give some clue that they may be being bullied.
 These signs may include some of the following:

-- Abnormal withdrawal from socialising with friends and/or family
+- Unusual reduction in socialising with friends and/or family

-- Sudden aversion to using their mobile phone or computer
+- Sudden aversion to using their online or mobile devices

 - Dropping out of sports or other recreational activities